ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 } } // namespace mcal::led
 ```

-The full template signature of the `led_rgb_ws2812` class is shown below.
+The first two template parameters `PortAddr` and `PortBpos`
-Template parameters control the digital I/O port and its address.
+are used to set the port address and bit position of the digital I/O port
+used to generate the WS2812 control signal.

 The third template parameter `LedCount` provides the ability
 to link multiple WS2812 devices and control them in an LED
 chain, as si common for this particular device.